HL7/fhircast-docs/docs/specification/STU2.md

 ### `webhook` vs `websocket`

 A subsciber specifies the preferred `hub.channel.type` of either `webhook` or `websocket` during creation of its subscription.
 Only the event notification and subscription denied exchanges are affected by the channel type.
-Subscribers SHOULD use websockets when they are unable to host an accessible callback url.
+Subscribers SHOULD use WebSockets when they are unable to host an accessible callback url.

-> Implementer feedback is solicited around the preference and desired optionality of webhooks and websockets.
+> Implementer feedback is solicited around the preference and desired optionality of webhooks and WebSockets.

 ### Event Notification Request